 This way is of course, based on your ability to follow a gluten-free diet.

 For me, I was pretty wishy-washy with the gluten-free diet until I made it stick.
-For good.

 Do NOT go gluten-free alone.
 Join me to get all the gluten-free recipes or get support from a trusted healthcare provider.

-Treatment for Gluten Intolerance
+❣️Treatment for Gluten Intolerance

 The treatment for gluten intolerance is a gluten-free diet.